PhamThi1710/EduMind/README.md

 **Apply Database Migrations:**

 Once the database container is running, apply migrations in a separate terminal: **!!
-Crucial !!**
+Crucial !!: You must run this cml right after running docker to create database and relations**

 ```bash
 docker compose exec web poetry run alembic upgrade head